ietf-wg-asdf/SDF/sdf.md

     "type": "number",
     "minimum": 0,
     "units": "m"
-    "description": "There can be no negative lenghts" }
+    "description": "There can be no negative lengths" }
 ...
   "cable-length" : {
     "odmRef": "#/odmData/length"
-    "minimum": 0,05
+    "minimum": 0.05,
     "description": "cables must be at least 5 cm"
   }
 ~~~